hsutter/gcpp/README.md

    - For all containers, an invalidated iterator points to a valid object.
 However, the object may have a different value, including being in a moved-from state; also, reading the object via the invalidated iterator is not guaranteed to see changes made to the container, and vice versa.

-   - For a node-based container, an invalidated iterator could still navigate to other erased/current nodes that the erased node happens to be pointing to, if the container did not change the logically-deleted node in a way that breaks its iterator increment/decrement logic.
-Note: This is not guaranteed to work, but appears to work in practice in the implementations I tried.
+   - For a node-based container or `deque`, an invalidated iterator could still navigate to other erased/current nodes that the erased node happens to be pointing to, if the container did not change the logically-deleted node in a way that breaks its iterator increment/decrement logic.
+Note: This is not guaranteed to work, but appears to work in practice in the `set` implementations I've tried so far.

    - For a `vector`, any use of an iterator to navigate beyond the end of the allocation that the iterator actually points into will fire an assert in debug builds.
 An invalidated iterator will keep an outgrown-and-discarded `vector` buffer alive and can still be compared correctly with other iterators into the same actual buffer (i.e., iterators of the same vintage == when the vector had the same capacity).
 In particular, an invalidated iterator obtained before the vector's last expansion cannot be correctly compared to the vector's current `.begin()` or `.end()`, and loops that do that with an invalidated iterator will fire an assert in debug builds.